tweag/topiary/README.md

 #### Supported

-These language formatting styles cover their target language and fulfil Topiary's stated design goals.
+These formatting styles cover their target language and fulfil Topiary's stated design goals.
 They are exposed, in Topiary, through a command line flag.

 * [OCaml] (both implementations and interfaces)
 * [JSON]